Wills Memorial Building: 21st-century controversy

 The alleged connection of the Wills family to historical slavery via the U.S. tobacco industry attracted controversy in the 2010s, with some students petitioning the University of Bristol to rename the building in March 2017.
-In 2018, the university published a response and consultation on how to address the issue, including (amongst others) the suggestion of renaming university buildings and changing the crest.
+In 2018 the university published a response and consultation on how to address the issue, including (amongst others) the suggestion of renaming university buildings and changing the coat of arms.

-On 28 February 2022 the Great Hall of the Wills Memorial Building was occupied by a group of students.
-The student occupiers barricaded themselves in the Great Hall in solidarity with ongoing industrial action by the University and Colleges Union which represents many teaching and professional services staff at the University.
+On 28 February 2022, the Great Hall of the Wills Memorial Building was occupied by a group of students.
+The student occupiers barricaded themselves inside in solidarity with ongoing industrial action by the University and Colleges Union which represents many teaching and professional services staff at the university.